TeachingTheMachine/AudioMate/README.md

 - **Export Capabilities**: Bulk export of test results and audio files with comprehensive reporting

 ## Getting Started 🚀

+**Demo Video**
+📹 [Watch Demo Video](./client/src/assets/videoDemo.mp4) - See AudioMate in action with a complete walkthrough of features and capabilities

 **Simple Three-Step Process**
 1. **Input**: Enter your text content and select a TTS provider